Porky's Bear Facts: Plot

 The months pass, and in January a fierce blizzard strikes the area.
 The scene shifts to the bear's shack, and he quickly realizes he has no food.
 After rummaging through the house to find so much as a morsel, he finds nothing in his cupboards.
 After describing a delicious feast, the bear's dog finds empty cans, prompting both the bear and his canine companion to hurriedly search the cans for food.
 They find one bean in a can, but just as they are saying grace, the mouse steals the bean.
 The bear cries and bemoans his fate as the dog remarks, "I wouldn't be surprised if he tries to eat me!"
 Just as he says that, the bear has silverware in hand and goes after the dog.

 The bear stalks his pet dog outside, the dog begging off ... until both walk past Porky's window and see that he and his dog have sat down to dinner.
 The bear and his pet knock on the door and ask to join Porky for dinner, but the pig slams the door on them, saying, "You've buttered your bed, now sleep in it!"
 Just as he heads back to the table, he sees the "love thy neighbor" sign at the door, and he feels obligated to invite his lazy neighbors in.
 The bear quickly feasts at the table.

 At the end, the bear remarks that he has learned his lesson and vows not to be hungry again next winter.
 Then, he spots spring about to arrive ... the bear sprints back to his porch, singing "Working Can Wait".

+Home media

+Porky's Bear Facts is available on disc 5 of the Porky Pig 101 DVD set.